Anisha-patel/User-Management/README.md

 - **Tools:** VS Code, Browser

 ## Project Flow
-1.The user opens the home page (index.html), which displays a form to enter Name and Email.
+1. The user opens the home page (index.html), which displays a form to enter Name and Email.
-2.On submitting the form, the data is sent via a POST request to the Flask backend.
+2. On submitting the form, the data is sent via a POST request to the Flask backend.
-3.Flask receives the form data and inserts it into the SQLite database (database.db) using an INSERT SQL query.
+3. Flask receives the form data and inserts it into the SQLite database (database.db) using an INSERT SQL query.
-4.After inserting, the page redirects back to the home route.
+4. After inserting, the page redirects back to the home route.
-5.On every page load , Flask fetches all existing users from the database using a SELECT query.
+5. On every page load , Flask fetches all existing users from the database using a SELECT query.
-6.The fetched data is passed to the HTML template using Jinja2 templating and displayed in a table.
+6. The fetched data is passed to the HTML template using Jinja2 templating and displayed in a table.
-7.Basic CSS (style.css) is used to style the form, table, and headings for a display.
+7. Basic CSS (style.css) is used to style the form, table, and headings for a display.